 After outlining the unit and daily lessons, I build the Slides for the unit!
 In the Google Slides I add notes with links for how to do the activities and other teacher’s notes.
 I also include visuals to clearly support students with the instructions, whether they are in Spanish or English (or both)!

 The last piece I create kind of simultaneously as I go through the Slides, but it’s the student activities!
 I include these in the unit guides, but I also include them as separate files to upload to a secured learning management system for students, just in case they’re absent or (gasp!) lose their first copy.

 This summer I have been going through the activities and making sure there are digital versions for every activity!
 In my head I keep telling myself it’s just nice to have paperless options, but I think reality is that we’ll be doing some sort of hybrid model, if not 100% virtual and having some units completely prepared (like this and this!) will make me feel SO much better.

 At the end of a unit, sometimes I include a short assessment, like this one I use for my cognate unit.
 However, just as often I’ll have them do a Blind Retell or a Write and Discuss to summarize all of the fun details we’ve been working with!
 Every few weeks I’ll do a timed writing which gives me a good idea of what they’ve really acquired when I read the language they use!

 That’s All, Folks!

 I hope you enjoyed this look at a unit!
-Click here if you want to download the Cognate Unit or High Frequency Verbs Unit from my store.
+Click here if you want to download the Cognate Unit or any of the High Frequency Verbs Units from my store.
 It comes with 5 lesson plans and all the printable and digital materials you will need to make teaching your students as easy as possible.
 I hope you enjoy it!